How CAD Scanning Improves Accuracy in Product Design and Engineering

 2. Parametric CAD

-These models drive the geometry using design parameters such as dimensions or features.
-Any adjustment to the parameter updates the model on the fly, which is useful for product families.
+3D models drive the geometry using design parameters.
+Any adjustment to the parameter updates the model on-the-fly, useful for product families.

 4. Direct CAD